Hitsteps/Wordpress/hitsteps-visitor-manager/readme.txt

 = 5.45 =
 + GDPR compliancy
 - Removed onlinefloat.php chat widget from plugin and moved it to on-site script

+= 5.49 =
+* Minor changes related to GDPR compliancy

+= 5.50 =
+* Woocommerce checkout Notice message fix where it would show a PHP Notice message for undefined variable.

 == Frequently Asked Questions ==